SAP/terraform-provider-btp/docs/data-sources/subaccount_service_instance.md

 - `context` (Map of String) Contextual data for the resource.
 - `created_date` (String) The date and time when the resource was created in [RFC3339](https://www.ietf.org/rfc/rfc3339.txt) format.
-- `labels` (Map of Set of String) Set of words or phrases assigned to the service instance.
+- `labels` (Map of Set of String) The set of words or phrases assigned to the service instance.
 - `last_modified` (String) The date and time when the resource was last modified in [RFC3339](https://www.ietf.org/rfc/rfc3339.txt) format.
 - `parameters` (String) The configuration parameters for the service instance.
 - `platform_id` (String) The platform ID.